 In ACAP, EPA works with its partners to identify sources of contamination, demonstrate pollution control technologies, and implement projects which can be replicated throughout the Arctic.
-EPA played a leadership role in developing issue-specific Project Steering Groups (PSGs) as part of ACAP to directly address a range of important topics, such as:
+These projects typically include partners from multiple Arctic nations that cooperate to implement projects through technical Expert Groups (EG).
+EPA has played a leadership role in ACAP projects, such as:

 1. Short Lived Climate Pollutants.
 These are gases or particles which remain in the atmosphere for a few days or weeks, but warm the climate by trapping outgoing radiation from leaving the earth’s surface.
-The first project of this PSG proposed by the United States focuses on black carbon, one of several Short Lived Climate Pollutants.
+The first project of this EG, which was proposed by the United States, focuses on black carbon, one of several Short Lived Climate Pollutants.
 Recent studies have suggested that black carbon may be responsible for 30-50 percent of observed warming in the Arctic.

 2. Mercury.
-Exit EPA is also actively working to reduce mercury emissions in the Arctic, and chairs this PSG.
+EPA is also actively working to reduce mercury emissions, including in the Arctic.
 In June 2010, EPA began a collaborative mercury control project to demonstrate the effectiveness of sorbent technology in reducing mercury emissions at a coal-fired power plant in the Russian Federation.
 Coal-fired power plants are a major source of global mercury emissions.
 Preliminary test results, presented at the Mercury Emissions from Coal Experts (MEC) May 2012 meeting in St Petersburg, Russia, indicate mercury emission capture efficiencies of up to 90 percent, confirming similar efficiencies to those found in the U.S. can occur using Russian coals, with possible application to other countries.
-Other mercury projects under this PSG focus on zinc smelting and gold production.
+Other mercury projects under this EG focus on zinc smelting and gold production.
 Project results will also inform implementation of the Minamata Convention on Mercury.

 EPA also participates in other ACAP activities such as the Indigenous People’s Contaminants Action Program, which aims to increase the involvement of Arctic indigenous communities in reducing exposure and impact of contaminants in their communities.